 Finally, if you need a new holiday resource, I created a very complete Holidays Around the World for Older Kids (3rd – 6th grade).
-This resource includes 18 countries, traditions passages, and comprehension questions for each country, as well as geography pages, maps, and more!
-Besides Christmas, it includes Diwali, Kwanzaa, Ramadan, St. Lucia’s, and Hanukkah!
+This resource includes 20 countries, traditions passages, and comprehension questions for each country, as well as geography pages, maps, and more!
+Besides Christmas, it includes Diwali, Kwanzaa, Ramadan, St. Lucia’s, Passover, The Lunar New Year, and Hanukkah!

 I also have a FREE Italy mini-set for you to sample!

 Hope you have a wonderful December!